noconnor/JUnitPerf/README.md

 #### CSV Reporting

-It is also possible to the built-in CSV reporter.
+It is also possible to use the built-in CSV reporter.

 To change from the default HTML reporter to the CSV reporter just create an instance of the `CsvReportGenerator` class and pass a reference to this instance to the `JUnitPerfRule` constructor,